BSN Program Curriculum

 - Use information and technology to communicate, manage knowledge, mitigate error, and support decision making for the delivery of quality patient care.

-- Demonstrate organizational and systems leadership to effectively monitor the outcomes and processes to guide improvement methods that promote diverse, culturally responsive, care across the health care continuum through quality promotion and disease prevention initiatives to minimize risk of harm.
+- Demonstrate organizational and systems leadership to effectively monitor the outcomes and processes to guide improvement methods that promote care across the health care continuum through quality promotion and disease prevention initiatives to minimize risk of harm.

 - Utilize scholarly inquiry to integrate best current evidence with clinical expertise and patient/family preferences and values for the provision of evidence-based, comprehensive patient-centered nursing care.